 - Reduce taxpayer subsidies.

-The Pacific Northwest Rail Corridor (PNWRC) runs from Vancouver, B.C., to Eugene, Oregon.
-We are working with corridor partners to develop agreements to manage the service using a corridor approach, rather than WSDOT managing Washington's portion, British Columbia managing the Canadian portion, and ODOT managing Oregon's portion.
-WSDOT and ODOT have signed an agreement that will allow for the development of a Pacific Northwest Rail Corridor plan between the states.
+The Pacific Northwest Rail Corridor (PNWRC) runs from Vancouver, British Columbia, to Eugene, Oregon.
+WSDOT is working with corridor partners to develop agreements to manage the service using a corridor approach, rather than WSDOT managing Washington's and British Columbia's portion, and ODOT managing Oregon's portion.
+WSDOT and ODOT have developed the Cascades Rail Corridor Management Workplan.
+This workplan will allow for the development of a Pacific Northwest Rail Corridor plan between the states.
 WSDOT will continue to work with British Columbia to add them to the partnership.
 Managing the service using a corridor partnership approach has many advantages for planning and funding support that would not occur otherwise.

 Improvement of Service Disruptions

-From December through February (the worst of the rainy season), landslides may disrupt the Amtrak Cascades service north of Seattle, and passengers may have to travel part of their trip on an Amtrak-provided motorcoach.
+From December through February (the worst of the rainy season), landslides may disrupt the Amtrak Cascades service throughout the corridor, and passengers may have to travel part of their trip on an Amtrak-provided motorcoach.
+These landslides primarily occur north of Seattle.
 WSDOT recognizes that this does not support customer service needs and may reduce the number of people that will take the train during that timeframe.
 WSDOT is working with its partners to develop strategies and actions that will reduce the impact of landslides and prevent them in the future.

 Washington state recently received $16.1 million in federal funding to identify, design and construct slope stabilization needs along tracks between Vancouver, Washington, and the Canadian border.
 WSDOT and the BNSF Railway are collaborating on environmental and engineering work to survey problem areas and determine appropriate repair solutions in order to reduce landslide delays.

 Crews also implemented low-cost, high-benefit slide reduction work on a 5-mile section of the BNSF rail line between north Seattle and Shoreline.
 This state-funded work included additional preventative drainage maintenance and debris removal.
 Amtrak Cascades operates 4,015 trains annually.
-In 2012, 55 trains were canceled due to landslides.
+In 2014, 58 trains were canceled and 116 trains were disrupted due to landslides.

-We are also working with BNSF Railway, rail line neighboring jurisdictions, and other stakeholders to work on minimizing landslides.
-Passenger safety is the number one priority in our decision-making process.
+WSDOT is also working with BNSF Railway, rail line neighboring jurisdictions and other stakeholders to work on minimizing landslides.
+Passenger safety is the number one priority in the decision-making process.

 Amtrak Cascades Bistro and Lounge Car Revitalization